Box office looks for festive cheer with Hrithik Roshan’s ‘Vikram Vedha’ and Mani Ratnam’s ‘PS-1’

 As per Elara Capital’s estimates, Vikram Vedha may report lifetime collections of Rs 80-120 crore.
 The rest of its production costs have to be recovered through satellite, OTT, and music rights.

-Overall, the Hindi box office, which continues to report footfalls that are 20 per cent below pre-covid levels.
+Overall, the Hindi box office continues to report footfalls that are 20 per cent below pre-covid levels.
 “Expect some respite in Q3FY23 on festive season and large-scale releases,” Taurani says.
 “However, consistent footfall growth versus pre-Covid level is the key monitorable for healthy growth, and may only come in H1CY23.”

 Also Read: ‘Vikram Vedha’, ‘Ponniyin Selvan: I’, ‘Jamtara S2’, other top releases in September-end